npg70/galbreath-old/README.md

 ## Archibald Galbreath b. ~1775 / Jean Black

-It's unclear where [Archibald Galbreath](/people/galbreath-archibald-1775.md) came from, but some of his children moved to Campbeltown in the late 1800s
+It's unclear where [Archibald Galbreath](/people/galbreath-archibald-1775.md) came from, but some of his children moved to Campbeltown in the late 1800s.

+Likely living relatives.

 ## David Galbreath b.
 1812 / Catherine McKinnon